 “Check” on that one.

-So far so good on that one.
+So far, so good on that one.

-I just got back from a week of scouting for the 2015 Bassmaster Classic on Lake Hartwell in South Carolina, and I’m pretty encouraged by what I found there.
+I just got back from a week of scouting for the Bassmaster Classic on Lake Hartwell in South Carolina, and I’m pretty encouraged by what I found there.

-Howeller DMC: This is the same bait that helped me win the 2014 Classic.
+Howeller DMC: This bait helped me win the 2014 Classic.
 It is going to be a HUGE part of my plan this year.
-The little I fished during scouting, I caught big fish on theHoweller DMC.
-Hartwell really sets up well for that 6- to 10-foot zone in February, which is perfect for the Howeller, and I caught a 5-plus-pounder on literally my second cast on the second point I stopped at during the scouting trip.
+The little I fished during scouting, I caught big fish on the Howeller DMC.
+Hartwell sets up well for that 6- to 10-foot zone in February, which is perfect for the Howeller, and I caught a 5-plus-pounder on literally my second cast on the second point I stopped at during the scouting trip.

-I’m going to have some custom paint jobs that mimic the look of the blueback herring in the reservoir.
+I will have some custom paint jobs that mimic the look of the blueback herring in the reservoir.
 The Howeller is going to be a go-to bait.

-School Master: I’m really excited about this bait in general – I’ve been fishing a homemade version of it for awhile – but theSchool MasterwithEBS MultiTouchTechnology™ could be a really good option at Hartwell.
-It’s a slow-falling bait that you can let fall into those schools of fish that suspend over deep trees, and a bait where the MultiTouch™ sound technology will really shine.
+School Master: I’m excited about this bait in general – I’ve been fishing a homemade version of it for a while – but the School Master with EBS MultiTouch Technology™ could be a good option at Hartwell.
+It’s a slow-falling bait that you can let fall into those schools of fish suspended over deep trees and a bait where the MultiTouch™ sound technology will shine.
 If that pattern and depth are firing during the Classic, the School Master’s slow-fall action and multiple-sound options could be big players.

 Howeller DMC SQ: If it warms up the week of the Classic and the fish go shallow, the Howeller DMC SQ could be a big one.
-That bait vibrates really hard, it darts and digs well, and has a really great, erratic action to it.
+That bait vibrates hard.
+It darts and digs well and has excellent, erratic action.
 That bait will probably be my go-to for beating the banks, and I’ll likely throw it in Guntersville Craw.
-Hartwell has a lot of red clay and crawfish, and the Guntersville Craw color family really seems to be a favorite in February and March for local anglers.
+Hartwell has a lot of red clay and crawfish, and the Guntersville Craw color family seems to be a favorite in February and March for local anglers.

-Deep Impact 18: The major difference that people will see in this Classic versus the 2008 Classic held on Hartwell is the role the spotted bass will play in the tournament.
-Hartwell’s spotted bass have done really well in recent years, and you’re going to have to catch them to be competitive.
-From what I saw during my scouting, Hartwell’s spotted bass really like theDeep Impact 18.
+Deep Impact 12: The significant difference people will see in this Classic versus the 2008 Classic held on Hartwell is the spotted bass's role in the tournament.
+Hartwell’s spotted bass have done well in recent years, and you’ll have to catch them to be competitive.
+From what I saw during my scouting, Hartwell’s spotted bass like the Deep Impact 12.